 What is a stamp duty holiday?

-Currently, a prospective home buyer has to pay stamp duty on a property worth more than £125,000.
+A prospective home buyer has to pay stamp duty on a property worth more than £125,000.
 The more expensive the property is, the higher the stamp duty.
 However, first-time buyers purchasing a property costing less than £300,000 don’t pay stamp duty.

 The idea behind a stamp duty holiday is that it will lessen the financial burden on potential home buyers.
 Hopefully, encouraging more prospective buyers.
 This, in turn, would help restore confidence in the market.
 These would two factors would work together to get the market moving again.